UPF certification trade mark information

 - ARPANSA will send you a contract to be signed and returned.
 The licence will take effect from the date the signed contract is received by ARPANSA.

-- Do not complete Schedule 4, it is only an example of a UPF Certification Trade Mark licence.
+- Do not complete Schedule 4, it is only an example of a Sun Protection Certification Trade Mark licence.

 Any additional materials tested by ARPANSA during the licence period will automatically be added to the licence.

-Note that any use of the UPF Certification Trade Mark apart from on the ARPANSA UPF tags must have prior approval in writing from ARPANSA.
-If you are considering a non-swing tag use of the trademark, fill out the form titled ‘Application for a specific use of the UPF Certification Trade Mark’ which is available from the attachment below and email it to upf-trademarkarpansa.gov.au for review by the ARPANSA legal office.
+Note that any use of the Sun Protection Certification Trade Mark apart from on the ARPANSA UPF tags must have prior approval in writing from ARPANSA.
+If you are considering a non-swing tag use of the trademark, fill out the form titled ‘Application for a specialised use of the Sun Protection Certification Trade Mark’ which is available from the attachment below and email it to spc-trademarkarpansa.gov.au for review by the ARPANSA legal office.

-Application for a specific use of the UPF Certification Trade Mark
+Application for a specialised use of the UPF Certification Trade Mark

 Each year ARPANSA receives many enquiries from consumers about sun protective products and where to purchase them.
 To address these questions, ARPANSA maintains a buyer’s guide for sun protection which lists a range of companies that provide products and services related to sun protection.

 Any company that provides products and services related to sun protection can have their contact details listed on the buyer’s guide page by providing ARPANSA with brief information about their products, refer to the buyer’s guide page for further details.

 Please address any questions about the Sun Protection Certification Trade Mark to: